-All classes are primarily taught in Mandarin – 90 percent Mandarin to 10 percent English.
-By second grade, the division will become 70 percent Mandarin to 30 percent English, and as the students progress in grade levels, the ratio will become 50/50, Mandarin/English.
+All classes are primarily taught in Mandarin – initially 90 percent Mandarin to 10 percent English.
+By second grade, the ratio is 50 percent Mandarin / 50 percent English instruction.
 The students learn spoken Mandarin and to read and write simplified Chinese characters.
-The students also have daily reading/phonics instruction in English.
+The students have daily instruction in math, social studies, science, Mandarin language arts, and reading/phonics instruction in English.

 We aspire to nurture well-rounded children.
 In support, the PTA raised funds to supplement academics with a weekly music class, facilitated by zSharp. zSharp is a non-profit organization that provides low-cost music lessons for students in schools throughout the Bay Area. zSharp’s progam focuses, “on the development of key musical skills, measurable academic progress, increased school attendance, and improved social and emotional health of students.
 The interdisciplinary nature of zSharp’s curriculum effects positive, systemic change by seeking to make music an integral aspect of the school’s culture.”
 See WCMS kindergartners in music class with zsharp!
 (Learn more about zSharp here.)

 The students also participate in a mindfulness class, facilitated by The Mindful Life Project, which helps students gain self-awareness, confidence, self-regulation and resilience – lifelong skills.
 In addition, Skyhawks Sports Academy coaches structured play and sports activities during morning and lunch recess.

 School hours are 8:30 am to 2:20 pm everyday, except Wednesdays.
 Dismissal is at 1:45 pm every Wednesday.